jason-curtis/brave-rats/README.md

 ## Issues

+The game rules are not quite fully implemented.

-See the GitHub issues page: https://github.com/thatneat/brave-rats/issues Suggestions and pull requests are very welcome!
+Everything I am aware of is listed on the GitHub issues page: https://github.com/thatneat/brave-rats/issues

+Suggestions and pull requests are very welcome!